How to Start a Manpower Business

 With the country’s abundant supply of jobseekers, starting a manpower business could very well spell profit

-If you want to try a business where you can start with a small capital and then grow big, then the Manpower Agency business has huge potential.
+If you want to try a business with huge potential, then the Manpower Agency business is for you.
 The service you will be marketing is the skill and labor of our workforce of which there is more than an abundant supply in our country.

 Note, however, that the kind of workers needed is rapidly changing.
 Now more and more of the job orders abroad are for those with professional training like nurses, engineers, and teachers.
 Lower wage countries like India are taking over more of our traditional markets for low cost labor.